AlexBugsHunter/QA-Portfolio/Projects/Postman-test-script/Trello/Auth/| US 01 | TS 01 | TC 01- Validate authentication with valid key and token.md

 # | US 01 | TS 01 | TC 01- Validate authentication with valid key and token | #

-GIVEN: The user is logged into the Trello application via Atlassian

-AND: The user has created API key and token from https://trello.com/power-ups/admin

-WHEN: The user add a new GET request in Postman for the endpoint: *https://api.trello.com/1/members/me*

-THEN: The request return correct user data (Name, email, id)

 ### PRECONDITIONS ###

 Trello's API key and token must be created